 There are other specific tartans authorized for descendants of the Loudoun, Breadalbane and Cawdor branches of Clan Campbell.
 The trade has not created the same deliberate or thoughtless confusion about these, although they may be hard to find.

 "Argyle", with white and yellow lines, and "Dress", with areas of white, are NOT AUTHORIZED tartans, although the Argyle is heavily promoted by the trade.
-Those who already posess non-authorized tartans should not hesitate to wear them.
+Those who already possess non-authorized tartans should not hesitate to wear them.
 However if innocently stuck with those, you may like to wear a tie, plaid or scarf of authorized tartan so as to show your loyalty to the authority of Clan Campbell and in order to be able to show others the right tartan to buy.
 That is for you to choose.

 Please visit Clan Campbell Tartans for detailed information on the correct tartans.
 Also, a number of members of the Clan Campbell Society (North America) Executive Council are very knowledgeable in tartans history and welcome the opportunity to assist new Clan Campbell kilt and tartan buyers in making the correct choices.

-- Looking for Campbell Ancestors in Scotland
+- Genealogical Research in Scotland

 - The CCS(NA) Genealogy Program

 - Research Contacts

 Timelines are often used in education to help students of history and researchers with understanding the order or chronology of historical events and trends for a subject.

 Here are a few of the important events in Clan Campbell history from 1263 to 2008.